'Qala' movie review: Tripti Dimri film weaves a compelling, visually stunning tale

 It is not as though Urmila actively hates her daughter, the thing is she refuses to acknowledge her existence most of the time.
 When she does so, she is distracted as though she has other, more important matters to attend to.

 Then comes Jagan, played by Babil Khan, the son of the late Irrfan Khan.
-A superior talent to Qala at least in Urmila's opinion, she quickly became the son she never had.
+A superior talent to Qala at least in Urmila's opinion, he quickly became the son she never had.

 In the present, despite being a top talent in the industry, Qala is unable to find happiness.
 Whatever successes she finds in her life, one of which is a Golden Vinyl, she is unable to shake off that feeling of inadequacy prompted by her mother's scorn and refusal to keep in touch.